Health Benefits of Chocolate for Seniors

 Moderation is Key

-As is the case with many of life’s great joys and pleasures, moderation is paramount in achieving the intended benefits and avoiding negative repercussions.
-Even with all of the wonderful health benefits that chocolate can offer seniors, eating it in excess comes with significant consequences.
-Chocolate can be high in sugar, calories, and caffeine, so while seniors should allow themselves to enjoy some chocolate, they should also use some discretion and try not to go overboard.
+With many of life’s great joys and pleasures, moderation is paramount in achieving the intended benefits and avoiding negative repercussions.
+Even with all the excellent health benefits that chocolate can offer seniors, eating it in excess has significant consequences.
+Chocolate can be high in sugar, calories, and caffeine, so while seniors can enjoy some chocolate, they should also use discretion and try not to go overboard.

-The problem with chocolate is that many of the processed treats and chocolatey junk foods are full of additives, sugars, dairy, and various other ingredients that counteract the healthy aspects that chocolate can have for the body.
-Choosing to eat chocolate products that are pure with healthy ingredients can help seniors find a balance between enjoying some chocolatey goodness while also benefitting overall health.
+The problem with chocolate is that many processed treats and chocolatey junk foods are full of additives, sugars, dairy, and other ingredients that counteract the beneficial aspects that chocolate can have for the body.